 2020 University of Liverpool: Meaning in Life and the Knowledge of Death

 The Royal Institute of Philosophy is keen to sponsor conferences for teachers and students of philosophy in schools and sixth form colleges, and we sponsor several events run by departments of philosophy in the UK.

 Conferences could be aimed at teachers or at students.
 While some conferences might be appropriate for both groups, we recognise that each will have its own particular needs and interests, and we will be very happy to sponsor events aimed at just one of the groups.

 In line with our current policy on conferences, we would be prepared to offer up to £5,000 for a fully residential event lasting over three days.
 However, we recognize that for both teachers and students in schools and colleges shorter events (within a single day, for example) might be more appropriate and easier to arrange.
 For shorter events, we will be prepared to offer amounts less than £3,000 but sufficient to cover travel expenses of speakers, hire of rooms, publicity materials, and other administrative costs on receipt of relevant costings.
 Food, travel and accommodation may be provided for speakers, and tea and coffee may be provided for attendees, but not meals or travel expenses.

 The Royal Institute of Philosophy now also sponsors postgraduate conferences hosted by university departments of philosophy.
 Funding decisions have been made for 2017 and 2018.
-A new call for proposals for 2019 and 2020 will be issued in due course.
+Proposals for 2019 are welcome — the deadline is 31 August.

 Manchester: Personhood and Selfhood